Man suspected in Target hammer assault connected to more apparently unprovoked attacks

 Spokane police officers responded to three assaults involving five victims Dec.
 17, according to a police news release.

-Shortly after, Ault is accused of punching two people sitting outside a business on West Main Avenue .
-Later that day, a woman standing outside a store on the 9400 block of North Division Street was sprayed with bear spray and then kicked without warning by Ault, police said.
+Shortly after, Ault is accused of punching two people sitting outside a business on West Main Avenue.
+Later that day, a woman standing outside a store on the 9400 block of North Division Street was sprayed with bear spray and kicked without warning by Ault, police said.

 On Dec.
 20, police allege Ault punched and hit a man with a hammer in a Target bathroom, 9770 N. Newport Highway.

-Ault was charged last week with suspicion of first-, second- and third-degree assault for the alleged attacks.
-Additional charges are possible, officers said.
+Ault was charged last week with suspicion of first-, second- and third-degree assault in connection with the attacks.
+Additional charges are possible.

 Ault was booked into the Spokane County Jail where he remained Thursday on a $175,000 bond.
 Police say Ault has 14 felony convictions, including burglary, theft and possession of stolen property.